In general it is good to know a little more about your destination, so we have prepared some helpful Roatan facts.

 Roatan is about 36 miles long and at its widest part, 5 miles wide.
 The Western part of the island all the way from West Bay to French Harbor is very well developed with accommodations of any price range and taste.
 From French Harbor to Oakridge you have a paved road which then goes into a dirt road continuing to Camp Bay, and in rainy season a bit tricky depending on the vehicle you have….

-Camp Bay has for me the most beautiful natural beach on whole Roatan- but don’t think that that is it.
+Camp Bay has for me the most beautiful natural beach on the whole of Roatan- but don’t think that that is it.
 Roatan ends with the island of St. Helene where you can only go by boat.
 Separated by a channel leading through the mangroves, it is very pristine and secluded beaches are everywhere.

 On the way, you can drive into the fishing villages of Punta Gorda and Oakridge.
 It feels that on the East end, time stood still for a while.
 It’s beautiful and secluded with tourists rather passing through.
 On Sundays, Punta Gorda has live bands playing the “punta”, people dancing, good local food and beer.
 If you have the time, don’t miss it.